-- 3.1.8 Upon reaching an aggregate of all Net Sales of $\begin{bmatrix} 1 \\ 2 \end{bmatrix}$, Omeros shall pay DS a Milestone Fee of $\begin{bmatrix} 1 \\ 2 \end{bmatrix}$. - 3.1.9 Upon reaching an aggregate of all Net Sales of [[†]], Omeros shall pay DS a Milestone Fee of [[†]]. - 3.2 If any Milestone above is achieved with respect to a particular Product for a particular First or Second Indication before a prior Milestone has been achieved for such First or Second Indication, then all prior Milestones for such First or Second Indication that have not previously been paid with respect to that Product shall be deemed achieved upon achievement of the subsequent Milestone, and the corresponding payment shall become payable; provided, however, that the NDA approval Milestone set forth in Subsections 3.1.6.1 and/or 3.1.6.2 shall not be treated as a "prior Milestone" when the ex-U.S. marketing authorization Milestone set forth in Subsections 3.1.7.1 and/or 3.1.7.2, respectively, is achieved, and the ex-U.S. marketing authorization Milestone set forth in Subsection 3.1.7.2 shall not be treated as a "prior Milestone" when the NDA approval Milestone set forth in Subsection 3.1.7.2 shall not be treated as a "prior Milestone" when the NDA approval Milestone set forth in Subsection 3.1.7.2 shall not be treated as a "prior Milestone" when the NDA approval Milestone set forth in Subsection 3.1.7.1 and/or Subsection 3.1.7.2 shall not be treated as a "prior Milestone" when the NDA approval Milestone set forth in Subsection 3.1.7.1 and/or Subsection 3.1.7.2 shall not be treated as a "prior Milestone" when the NDA approval Milestone set forth in Subsection 3.1.6.2, respectively, is achieved.
-It is understood by the parties that on a certain Measure Date, Movement Disorder Indication would be "a particular First Indication", and on another Measure Date, Addiction Indication would be "a particular First Indication" approach."
+- 3.1.8 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay DS a Milestone Fee of [†]. - 3.1.9 Upon reaching an aggregate of all Net Sales of [†], Omeros shall pay DS a Milestone Fee of [†]. - 3.2 If any Milestone above is achieved with respect to a particular Product for a particular First or Second Indication before a prior Milestone has been achieved for such First or Second Indication, then all prior Milestones for such First or Second Indication that have not previously been paid with respect to that Product shall be deemed achieved upon achievement of the subsequent Milestone, and the corresponding payment shall become payable; provided, however, that the NDA approval Milestone set forth in Subsections 3.1.6.1 and/or 3.1.6.2 shall not be treated as a "prior Milestone" when the ex-U.S. marketing authorization Milestone set forth in Subsections 3.1.7.1 and/or Subsection 3.1.7.2 shall not be treated as a "prior Milestone" when the NDA approval Milestone set forth in Subsection 3.1.6.1 and/or 3.1.6.2, respectively, is achieved.
+It is understood by the parties that on a certain Measure Date, Movement Disorder Indication would be "a particular First Indication", and on another Measure Date, Addiction Indication would be "a particular First Indication" depending on the progress of their development."

-It is understood by the parties that Omeros has already paid and DS has already received the Milestone Fee of $[^{\dagger}]$ as provided in Section 3.1.1.1 of the Agreement.
+It is understood by the parties that Omeros has already paid and DS has already received the Milestone Fee of [†] as provided in Section 3.1.1.1 of the Agreement.